Skip to Main Content

 Morning:

 South Georgia offers stunning wildlife experiences with a wealth of breeding penguins, seabirds, sea lions, and seals, all seeking shelter in this oasis amidst the roaring Southern Ocean.
 Previous whaling history pops up in most of the fjords we will explore, not least in Grytviken, the only inhabited settlement on this mountainous island.
 Grytviken is also the last resting place for Ernest Shackleton, after he died on yet another Antarctica voyage in 1922.
-We will explorer the fjords of the north coast for 4 days and take as many shore landings as time and the swelling sea will allow us.
+We will explorer the fjords of the north coast for four days and take as many shore landings as time and the swelling sea will allow.

 Lunch: